aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/save-spreadsheet-as/_index.md

 ## How to Use the Convert Table to Json API with SDKs?

-### OpenAPI Specification
+### Save Spreadsheet as API Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/SaveSpreadsheetAs) defines a publicly accessible programming interface, allowing you to carry out REST interactions directly from a web browser.
+The [Save Spreadsheet as API Specification](https://reference.aspose.cloud/cells/#/ConversionController/SaveSpreadsheetAs) defines a publicly accessible programming interface, allowing you to carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement save cloud spreadsheet/Excel as another format file for cells with minimal code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to save a spreadsheet as a format file with short code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: